A Monster Calls: The Four Stories

 A greedy, ill-tempered apothecary who follows the old traditions and beliefs constantly pesters a parson to allow him to cut down the yew tree in the churchyard and use it for medicinal ingredients.
 The apothecary becomes less and less popular and is nearly ruined, aided by the apothecary's own foul nature and the parson's active condemnation of him from the pulpit.

 When a sickness sweeps the land and many die, the parson goes to the apothecary and asks him to save the lives of his two ill daughters after all other resources are exhausted.
 When the apothecary asks why he should help a man who has turned people away from his skills and denied him the yew tree, his best source of healing ingredients, the parson begs.
 The parson promises to give him the yew tree and deliver the parishioners to him as patients.
 In response to the parson's promise to revoke his beliefs and give up everything if only his daughters are healed, the apothecary says that he cannot help the parson and the girls die.

 The monster awakens from the yew tree to destroy the parson's house and raze it to the ground as punishment.
 While the apothecary was a nasty, greedy man, he was a healer and would have saved many, including the girls, if the parson had given him the yew tree when first asked.
-The parson, however, was a man who lived off of belief, but had none of his own and changed beliefs as it suited him and convenience.
+The parson, however, was a man who lived by belief, but had none of his own, and changed his beliefs as it suited him.
 His disbelief of the apothecary's skill caused many to die, even his children.
 The healing traditions followed by the apothecary require belief in order to work; without the parson's, the apothecary was unable to treat the two girls.

-At the end of the story, Conor participates as the monster destroys the parson's house, to waken and discover that he has vandalized his grandmother's sitting room, shattering many valuable and beloved items beyond repair.
+At the end of the story, Conor participates as the monster destroys the parson's house, only to wake and discover that he has vandalized his grandmother's sitting room, shattering many valuable and beloved items beyond repair.